forki/ld-compiler/README.md

 ```

 # Running integration tests
-An integration test environment in created using docker-compose.
-The integration tests are then run against this transient environment, which is destroyed after every run.
+A transient environment is created using docker-compose with the files in the integration-tests folder.
+Integration tests are then run against this environment, which is destroyed after every run.

 First you must build the docker image locally: